 With latest Flight Controllers, OSD is built in.
 But if you are using an old version you could get one.
 OSD stands for On-Screen Display.
 It is really helpful as it shows flight time, battery voltage, current, GPS, warnings and many more.

-In order to join wires terminals you will need connectors.
+In order to join wires terminals, you will need connectors.
 They will really come in handy and saves you from a lot of trouble.
 Connectors consist of Plugs and Jacks.
-Plugs are male ended while jacks are female ended.
+Plugs are male ended while jacks are female ending.
 You will need connectors to merge motors with ESCs, Power Distribution Board with battery and vice versa.

 By the time now, you should be aware of every single aspect of drone and it’s parts.
-After the detailed knowledge of drone accessories you will know which thing will suits you best.
+After the detailed knowledge of drone accessories, you will know which thing will suit you best.
 Now all you have to do is select and assemble.

 Now you have made your mind and you know what you are creating.
 To explain you better I’m also going to make a drone with you, this will helps you a lot.

-If you are building a Quadcopter you will need a frame with four arms.
+If you want to build your own Quadcopter you will need a frame with four arms.
 Your frame should be lightweight and strong.
-If your are building your own frame the material you use could be carbon fiber, plastic, metal or wood.
+If you are building your own frame the material you use could be carbon fiber, plastic, metal or wood.

 I would recommend you to add landing gear into your frame if it doesn’t have one.
 The frame I’m using is Martian II 220 220mm 4mm Arm Thickness Carbon Fiber Frame.

-You will need a Flight Controller to control all hardwares attached to your drone.
+You will need a Flight Controller to control all hardware attached to your drone.
 Your ESCs, FPV transmitter, RC receiver, PDB, Lipo Battery and all other things will be connected to your FC.

 After you install your Flight Controller you’ll connect your ESCs, FPV transmitter, PDB, RC receiver and LiPo battery to your FC.
 View this image to understand the connections.

-However your camera will be attach with FPV transmitter and antenna.
+However, your camera will be attached with FPV transmitter and antenna.